mu574rd/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-In order to identify any differences in activity patterns in a day of the week, one mus create a new variable, in this case defined as "Day", which indicates whether a set of observations are reported for weekdays or day of the weekend.
+In order to identify any differences in activity patterns in a day of the week, one must create a new variable, in this case defined as "Day", which indicates whether a set of observations are reported for weekdays or day of the weekend.

 ```r
 new.data$date <- as.POSIXlt(new.data$date,format="%Y-%m-%d")